feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 ##### Exercise

 1. Create a view of all the points of female animals, visualize it in QGIS and export as shapefile
-2. Create a view with a convex hull for all the points of every month for animal 2 and visualize in QGIS to check if there is any spatial pattern
-3. Calculate the area of the monthly convex hulls of animal 2 and verify if there is any temporal pattern
+2. Calculate the area of the monthly convex hulls of animal 2 and verify if there is any temporal pattern

 ## <a name="c_2.8"></a>2.8 Integrating spatial ancillary information